pneyrinck/corecontrol/README.md

 C++ Projects

-To use CoreControl in your C++ project, add these files:
+To use CoreControl in your C++/C project, add these files:
 * /includes/corecontrol.h
 * /module/corecontrol_interface.cpp
 * /module/corecontrol_library.c